 The textbooks tell us there is a difference between Fear and Anxiety.
 The researchers use some specific criteria to differentiate the two.
 In our own lives, even without looking it up in the dictionary we know if we are anxious or in fear.
-Like so many other words, fear and anxiety may have different meaning to different people.
+Like so many other words, fear and anxiety may have different meanings to different people.

 Fear is about a sense of specific danger.
 We are afraid of a person with a gun or an animal chasing us.
 We might also be afraid of a relationship like marriage or an act like public speaking.

-Anxiety on the other hand is a heightened sense of awareness, a being on alert looking out for danger.
-New situations, places known to contain dangerous items or risky relationships can provoke anxiety because of the uncertainty.
+Anxiety, on the other hand, is a heightened sense of awareness, a being on alert looking out for danger.
+New situations, places known to contain dangerous items or risky relationships, can provoke anxiety because of the uncertainty.

 Some authors suggest that fear is or should be about a real danger; though in practice many of the fears people are most worried about hold a small risk of harm.